rootedbox/rootedbox/README.md

 # Howdy! 🤠 I'm rootedbox!

 A little about me!
-I live in San Francisco, and I grew up in Texas.
-My programming journey began with BASIC on the Apple II, and then I moved on to C on the Amiga.
-From there, I dabbled in Pascal, ASM, and C/C++ on x86 DOS/Linux.
+I currently reside in San Francisco, California, but I spent my formative years in Texas.
+My programming journey began with Basic on the Apple II, followed by C on the Amiga.
+I then dabbled in Pascal, ASM, and C/C++ on x86 DOS/Linux platforms.

-The first part of my career was focused on C/C++ and Pascal/Delphi, honing my skills in these languages.
-However, in the past 15 years or so, I've primarily been working with Ruby and Ruby on Rails, leveraging the power of these dynamic languages to build robust web applications.
-I've also spent a significant amount of time working with JavaScript, both on the server-side with Node.js and on the front-end for web development.
-Throughout my career, I've been involved in a lot of "glue work," integrating different technologies and systems to create seamless solutions for various projects.
-I'm passionate about keeping up with the latest developments in the tech industry and continuously learning and growing as a programmer.
+During the initial phase of my career, I predominantly worked with C/C++ and Pascal/Delphi.
+However, over the past 15 years, I have transitioned to primarily working with Ruby and Ruby on Rails, with a significant amount of JavaScript (both Node.js and web) for glue work.

 [![DenverCoder1's github streak](https://github-readme-streak-stats.herokuapp.com/?user=rootedbox&theme=blue-green)](https://github.com/DenverCoder1/github-readme-streak-stats)